Tomahawk missile: Tomahawk

+Block II

 Tomahawk Block II variants were all tested during January 1981 to October 1983.
 Deployed in 1984, some of the improvements included: an improved booster rocket, cruise missile radar altimeter, and navigation through the Digital Scene Matching Area Corellator (DSMAC).
 DSMAC was a highly accurate rudimentary AI which allowed early low power computers to navigate and precisely target objectives using cameras on board the missile.
 With its ability to visually identify and aim directly at a target, it was more accurate than weapons using estimated GPS coordinates.
 Due to the very limited computer power of the day, DSMAC did not directly evaluate the maps, but instead would compute contrast maps and then combine multiple maps into a buffer, then compare the average of those combined images to determine if it was similar to the data in its small memory system.
 The data for the flight path was very low resolution in order to free up memory to be used for high resolution data about the target area.
 The guidance data was computed by a mainframe computer which took spy satellite photos and estimated what the terrain would appear like during low level flight.
 Since this data would not match the real terrain exactly, and since terrain changes seasonally and with changes in light quality, DSMAC would filter out differences between maps and use the remaining similar sections in order to find its location regardless of changes in how the ground appeared.
 It also had an extremely bright strobe light it could use to illuminate the ground for fractions of a second in order to find its position at night, and was able to take the difference in ground appearance into account.

+Block III

 Tomahawk Block III introduced in 1993 added time-of-arrival control and improved accuracy for Digital Scene Matching Area Correlator (DSMAC) and jam-resistant GPS, smaller, lighter WDU-36 warhead, engine improvements and extended missile's range.